patrickmccallum/flask-prism/docs/index.md

 ### Changelog
+##### 0.3.2
+- Fixed an issue with the as_list parameter that could cause it to be ignored in certain cases

 ##### 0.3.1
 - Fixed issue that would cause deployments to fail with Apache's mod_wsgi, and subsequently AWS Elastic Beanstalk